AnkitaKori-Ak/Currency-converter/README.md

 Objective:
 To build a simple yet practical web application for converting currencies.
 This project is great for practicing integration with APIs, handling user input, and performing calculations with JavaScript.

-Preview:
-Include a screenshot or a link to a live demo if available.